Woods-Trevin/WarCardGame/README.md

 GET '/war/pot'

--This endpoint collects all of the cards in the pot table and sends those cards in a response to the frontend.
+- This endpoint collects all of the cards in the pot table and sends those cards in a response to the frontend.

 POST '/war/pot'

--This endpoint takes cards sent to the backend by frontend fetch requests.
+- This endpoint takes cards sent to the backend by frontend fetch requests.
 These cards are in an array form so it was easy to loop over the "drawnCards" array and search for cards that belonged to either deck.
 When a card is found it is destroyed in the player deck table it belongs to.
 Then that same card is added to the pot.
 In the case of duplicates in the player deck table there is a secondary loop that destroys each duplicate.
 After overarching loop completes then each player deck table is queried for all cards remaining in either deck ordered by id in descending order.
 The new decks are sent in response to the frontend.

 DELETE '/war/deleteCards/'

--This endpoint checks for the winner signifier sent to the backend and dependent on the winner the cards are taken from the pot and added to that winners deck table.
+- This endpoint checks for the winner signifier sent to the backend and dependent on the winner the cards are taken from the pot and added to that winners deck table.
 The cards in the pot are deleted.
 In the end the player deck tables are queried for all remaining cards and each deck is sent in response to the frontend.

 DELETE '/war/reset/'

--This endpoint is to delete every element from either table excluding victories.
+- This endpoint is to delete every element from either table excluding victories.

 #### Postgres